This is a collection of useful references, snippets, and information that I found useful when tinkering with Arch Linux.

 To get the current default web browser:

-xdg-settings get default-web-browser
+xdg-settings get default-web-browser -

 To set the default web browser:

-xdg-settings set default-web-browser [BROWSER]
+xdg-settings set default-web-browser [BROWSER]for example,

 xdg-settings set default-web-browser librewolf.desktop